ElizabethOkokon/LITA_DB/README.md

 - Sales Performance Analysis for a Retail Store: In this project, you analyzed sales data to uncover key insights such as top-selling products, regional sales performance, and monthly trends.
 You also built an interactive Power BI dashboard that visualized these metrics.

 - Subscription Service Data Analysis: Focused on customer segmentation, tracking subscription types, and analyzing trends in cancellations and renewals.
-Which led to the creation of a dashboard that provided key insights into customer behavior and subscription lifecycles.
+This led to the creation of a dashboard that provided key insights into customer behavior and subscription lifecycles.

 ### Data Sources
 The primary dataset used for this project is sales.csv, which is an open-source dataset.
 This data is freely available and can be downloaded from various online repositories such as Kaggle, FRED, or other open data platforms.
 These sources provide a wide range of datasets for analysis and are accessible to the public for educational and research purposes.